Penn State DuBois: History

+Closure

+On May 22, 2025 the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State DuBois.
+Enrollment had dropped to 385 students as of Fall 2024, a 60% decline since 2008 when the campus had its peak of 963 students, and 46% in the past ten years.
+There was one other college within 30 mi of the campus, which only had commuter students.
+In fiscal 2024, financial losses for the campus were just over $4 million, and the campus has $25.7 million in deferred maintenance (or $67,000 per student).
+Penn State DuBois will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.

 Academics

 Currently serving 600 students, Penn State DuBois offers 8 associate and 6 bachelor's degree programs which can be completed entirely on site.
 The first two years of an additional 160 majors can be started at DuBois, with students matriculating to the Penn State University Park Campus to complete their degrees.
 All Penn State academic programs, credits and degrees are accredited by the Middle States Commission on Higher Education.

 Campus life

 The university does not maintain any residence halls on the DuBois campus.
 Students from the area generally live at home and commute, or reside in apartments in the surrounding communities.
 The Lions' Den Cafe is open daily from 8 am to 4 pm for student use, and serves hot lunches daily, Monday-Friday when classes are in session.
 There are many co-curricular activity opportunities for students both on campus and in the community.

 Athletics

 Penn State–DuBois athletic teams participate as members of the United States Collegiate Athletic Association (USCAA).
 The Nittany Lions are a member of the Pennsylvania State University Athletic Conference (PSUAC).
 Men's sports include baseball, basketball, cross country and wrestling; while women's sports include basketball, cross country, softball and volleyball.
 Co-Ed Golf.